 Criteria for DNSH to Climate Change Adaptation DNSH Criteria Alignment The physical climate risks that are material to the activities mentioned above have been identified by the Issuer by performing a robust climate risk and vulnerability assessment.
 82 The assessment must be proportionate to the scale of the activity and its expected lifespan, such that: SpaBol's parent banks have established due diligence processes and credit strategies, including processes to assess climate and ESG risks related to customers during loan applications and credit assessments.
 Aligned for investments into activities with an expected lifespan of less than 10 years, the assessment is performed, at least by using downscaling of climate projections; for all other activities, the assessment is performed using high resolution, state-of-the-art climate projections across a range of future scenarios consistent with the expected lifetime of the activity, including, at least, 10 to 30 years climate projections scenarios for major investments.
 The issuer has developed a plan to implement adaptation solutions to reduce material physical climate risks to the selected activities under the Framework.
-For new activities the Issuer ensures that adaptation solutions do not adversely affect the adaptation efforts or the level of resilience to physical climate risks of other people, of nature, of assets and of other economic activities and are consistent with local, sectoral, regional or national adaptation efforts.
-For activities that involve upgrading or altering existing assets or processes, the Issuer must implement adaptation solutions must not adversely affect the adaptation efforts or the level of resilience to physical climate risks of other people, of nature, of assets and of other economic activities and are consistent with local, sectoral, regional or national adaptation subtions must not adversely affect the adaptation efforts or the level of resilience to physical climate risks of other people, of nature, of assets and of other economic activities and are consistent with local, sectoral, regional or national adaptation efforts.
+For new activities the Issuer ensures that adaptation solutions do not adversely affect the adaptation efforts or the level of resilience to physical climate risks of other people, of nature, of assets and of other economic activities and are consistent with local, sectoral, regional or national adaptation smust not adversely affect the adaptation efforts or the level of resilience to physical climate risks of other people, of nature, of assets and of other economic activities and are consistent with local, sectoral, regional or national adaptation smust not adversely affect the adaptation efforts or the level of resilience to physical climate risks of other people, of nature, of assets and of other economic activities and are consistent with local, sectoral, regional or national adaptation smust not adversely affect the adaptation efforts or the level of resilience to physical climate risks of other people, of nature, of assets and of other economic activities and are consistent with local, sectoral, regional or national adaptation efforts.
 SpaBol's three main owner banks in the Alliance - SMN, SNN and SpareBank 1 Østlandet - map climate risks using the TCFD template.
 Additionally, risk assessments are conducted in view of short-, medium- and long-term horizons.
 For example, for flooding risk, 20-year flood zones will be investigated and the same will be done for the risk represented by storm surges.
 For the latter, the current sea level is taken into account.
 For landslides, risk zones close to unstable mountain areas are considered.
 Regarding physical climate risk assessment for the buildings, SpaBol notes the following are built into the TEK building codes regarding physical risks of green buildings: i) Green buildings must follow Norwegian environmental requirements in the TEK building code, including undertaking an environmental risk assessment at the planning stage and applying relevant measures to reduce identified risks. ii) TEK10 and TEK17 (Chapter 7)83 building codes require that new building safety against natural stresses, including safety against floods, storm surges and landslides.